Kansas City, Missouri: Crime

-Some of the earliest organized violence in Kansas City erupted during the American Civil War.
+Some of the earliest organized violence in Kansas City was during the American Civil War.
 Shortly after the city's incorporation in 1850, so-called Bleeding Kansas erupted, affecting border ruffians and Jayhawkers.
 During the war, Union troops burned all occupied dwellings in Jackson County south of Brush Creek and east of Blue Creek to Independence in an attempt to halt raids into Kansas.
 After the war, the Kansas City Times turned outlaw Jesse James into a folk hero via its coverage.
 James was born in the Kansas City metro area at Kearney, Missouri, and notoriously robbed the Kansas City Fairgrounds at 12th Street and Campbell Avenue.

 In the early 20th century under Pendergast, Kansas City became the country's "most wide open town".
-Though this gave rise to Kansas City Jazz, and also led to the rise of the Kansas City mob (initially under Johnny Lazia), and the arrival of organized crime.
+Though this gave rise to Kansas City jazz and to the Kansas City mob (initially under Johnny Lazia), and the arrival of organized crime.
 In the 1970s, the Kansas City mob was involved in a gang war over control of the River Quay entertainment district, in which three buildings were bombed and several gangsters were killed.
 Police investigations gained after boss Nick Civella was recorded discussing gambling bets on Super Bowl IV (where the Kansas City Chiefs defeated the Minnesota Vikings).
-The war and investigation led to the end of mob control of the Stardust Casino, which was the basis for the film Casino, though the production minimizes the Kansas City connections.
+The war and investigation led to the end of mob control of the Stardust Casino, which was the basis for the 1995 film Casino, though the production minimizes the Kansas City connections.

 As of November 2012, Kansas City ranked 18th on the Federal Bureau of Investigation (FBI)'s annual survey of crime rates for cities with populations over 100,000.
 Much of the city's violent crime occurs on the city's lower income East Side.
 Revitalizing the downtown and midtown areas has been fairly successful and now these areas have below average violent crime compared to other major downtowns.
 According to a 2007 analysis by The Kansas City Star and the University of Missouri-Kansas City, downtown experienced the largest drop in crime of any neighborhood in the city during the 2000s.